Operation Safehaven (1944–1948)

-Negotiations took place between the Allied forces and the neutral nations concerning the Safehaven programs objectives.
+Negotiations took place between the Allied forces and the neutral nations concerning the Safehaven project's objectives.
 Germany depended on trade with neutral nations throughout the Second World War, importing numerous goods and raw materials from Sweden, Turkey, Switzerland, Spain and Portugal Bargaining over trade with Allied nations with the neutral nations was one of the economic warfare instruments used by the Allied nations to prevent the transfer of German assets to neutral countries.